 Are electric cars better for the environment?

 In most cases, yes.
 However, as with many questions about environmental impact, it can depend.
-For EVs to be the better option in terms of climate change, they need to be powered by clean energy solutions to make up for the higher carbon emissions when they’re produced.
+For EVs to be the better option in terms of climate change, they need to be powered by clean energy solutions to make up for the higher carbon emissions created during their production in addition to saving electricity costs.

 Go Green Post, a YouTube channel and website focused on sharing sustainability tips, breaks down the math and how to determine the impact of EVs compared to gas-powered vehicles in the video below.